-Key financial highlights for fiscal year 2019 are as follows:
+Key financial highlights for fiscal year 2020 are as follows:

-- In total, net position increased by \$57,017 or 5.5%.
-This is due to an increase in receivables and decrease in notes payable. - Total assets increased by \$46,595 or 2.2%.
-This was primarily due to increases in receivables. - Liabilities were \$1,052,725, which was mostly the result of notes payable at year end.
+- In total, net position increased by \$136,157 or 12.4%.
+This is due to an increase in grant revenue, capital assets and cash and cash equivalents and decrease in notes payable.
+The school received the Quality Community School Support and School Quality Improvement grants during fiscal year 2020. - Total assets increased by \$109,173 or 5.1%.
+This was primarily due to increases in capital assets and cash and cash equivalents.

+Liabilities were \$1,025,741, which was mostly the result of notes payable at year end.